The HYArts district nurtures and celebrates the creativity and talent of established and emerging Cape Cod artists.

 Sarah Colvin Nelson

 Newswriter, reporter and anchor by day, photographer at heart.
-Sarah has been taking pictures since she was a young firl, and is inspired by the natural beauty of Cape Cod.
-Here work includes landscape/nature/Cape Cod/seascape photogrpahy with an eye for detail and interesting angles.
+Sarah has been taking pictures since she was a young girl, and is inspired by the natural beauty of Cape Cod.
+Here work includes landscape/nature/Cape Cod/seascape photography with an eye for detail and interesting angles.

 Donna started making jewelry about 2 years ago when she discovered Precious Metal Clay.
 She loves creating pendants and clasps to be used with hand knotted pearls and semi-precious stone beads.
 Living among Cape Cod’s beauty gives her great inspiration for my work.
 Her hope is for her love of sand and sea shows in the creations.
 My online shop is www.etsy.com/shop/DonnaNussdorfer.

 Donna will be in the dark grey shanty the weekend of 6/20-6/22, 2014.